 The Atlantic Council established the Transatlantic Digital Marketplace Initiative (TDMI) in 2015 with the goal of fostering greater US-EU understanding and cooperation on digital matters.
-The Initiative promotes collaboration of US and EU policy perspectives on digital issues and convenes leaders from both sides of the Atlantic working in this space.
+Today, the Initiative promotes collaboration among US and EU policymakers and stakeholders on digital issues and their implications for transatlantic allies’ national security, geopolitical interests, and economic resilience and competitiveness.

 Featured commentary & analysis

 The TDMI focuses on the most pressing digital policy challenges and opportunities on both sides of the Atlantic.
-Recently, the Initiative has shaped the discussion about the US-EU Trade and Technology Council, transatlantic data flows, and transatlantic competition policy, and the future of European digital sovereignty.
+Recently, the Initiative has shaped the discussion about the US-EU Trade and Technology Council, transatlantic data flows, transatlantic competition policy, and the future of European digital sovereignty.

 By Atlantic Council experts